ragnaros1337/laravel9vue3/docs/cashier-paddle.md

 </ul>
 ```

+> **Warning**
-> {note} When using the prices API, Paddle only allows applying coupons to one-time purchase products and not to subscription plans.
+> When using the prices API, Paddle only allows applying coupons to one-time purchase products and not to subscription plans.

 <a name="customers"></a>
 ## Customers